FantasyNitroGEN/visallo/docs/GLOSSARY.md

 An image displayed in search result and on the workspace.

 #video preview
-An image composed of multiple video frames supporting scrubbing withing the video before begining playback.
+An image composed of multiple video frames supporting scrubbing withing the video before beginning playback.

 #visibility
 The data access control applied to vertices, properties, and edges.
 The term 'visibility' is borrowed from Accumulo.